-SCoR publishes this guidance to advise members and Managers about engaging staff as volunteers.
+SCoR publishes this second edition of this guidance to advise members and Managers about engaging staff as volunteers.
 The main reason for considering a voluntary commitment is typically to support newly qualified radiographers who cannot find immediate employment.
 There have also been requests from radiographers who want to return to clinical practice and are required to improve their knowledge and level of understanding of the work